Private Rate-Constrained Optimization with Applications to Fair Learning: Introduction

 To address the challenge of privately enforcing rate constraints, we propose \emph{generalized rate constraints}.
 Generalized rate constraints allow us to express all rate constraints in a common form based on statistics (i.e., histograms) on \emph{disjoint} subgroups within the dataset.
 This common structure is the key to our privacy solution: it allows us to efficiently gather all the necessary information to evaluate these constraints under DP.
 Beyond its advantages for privacy, our method offers greater flexibility compared to prior work \citep{cotter2019optimization} by extending to scenarios with multiple output classes.

-With generalized rate constraints at hand, we introduce \method, a framework for optimizing machine learning models under rate constraints with differential privacy (DP). \method is a differentially private variant of the Stochastic Gradient Descent Ascent (SGDA) algorithm which leverages a Langrangian formulation and generalized constraints to overcoming the decomposability obstacle.
-Our core insight leverages the structure that the generalized rate constraints provide: we can efficiently compute differentially private statistics (e.g., histograms) for these subgroups.
+With generalized rate constraints at hand, we introduce \method, a framework for optimizing machine learning models under rate constraints with differential privacy (DP). \method is a differentially private variant of the Stochastic Gradient Descent Ascent (SGDA) algorithm which leverages a Langrangian formulation and generalized rate constraints to overcome the decomposability obstacle.
+Our core insight exploits the structure provided by these constraints: we can efficiently compute differentially private statistics (e.g., histograms) for these subgroups.
 By privatizing these statistics at each step, we enable private evaluation of the constraint function, and its per-sample constraint gradients.
-We provide a formal convergence analysis of \method, proving that even for non-convex optimization problems, our method converges to an approximate stationarity point (i.e. a local optimum).
-We introduce a novel approach to analyzing SGDA that accounts for bias in gradient estimates and exploits the linear structure of the dual update to enhance convergence~speed.
+We provide a formal convergence analysis of \method, proving that even for non-convex optimization problems, our method converges to an approximate stationarity point.
+To achieve this, we introduce a novel approach to analyzing SGDA that accounts for bias in gradient estimates and exploits the linear structure of the dual update to enhance convergence~speed.